afiodorov/afiodorov.github.io/_posts/2019-05-18-learning-cython.md

 of all, why is `np.sum` so difficult to beat?
 I strongly suspect it's using [vector instructions].

-Now, some comments on the code.
+Now some comments on the code.
 My original version of `cdef double sum_col` was just

 {% highlight python %}
 return np.sum(X[:, col_num])